hyejunan/weather-app/README.md

 * [Link](#link)

 ## Introduction
-This project is a simple weather app.
+This project is a simple weather app using Openweather API.

 ## Technologies
 Project is created with: